-The figure above a general guide to costs for renewing a lease, but we are not able to provide a more accurate figure in the absence of detailed due diligence.
-Do not use the figures in tribunal or court proceedings.
-There may be additional issues that need to be considered and you obviously should be as accurate as possible in your negotiations.
-Neither should you move forward placing reliance on this information without first getting professional advice.
+The figure above a general guide to costs for extending a lease, but we are not able to provide the actual costs in the absence of detailed due diligence.
+You should not use this information in a Notice of Claim or as an informal offer.
+There are no doubt other issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Neither should you move forward based on this information before seeking the advice of a professional.

 My brother-in-law has suggested I instruct a conveyancing solicitor in Swadlincote.
 I I would like to check if they are listed on the lender's approved list of lawyers.
 Could you help?